 Noctilucent Clouds: Defining Night Shining Clouds And How They Form

-Certain cloud formations can often result in some of nature's most awe-inspiring and spectacular displays.
-Noctilucent clouds are one such example, but what are they, and how do they form?
+Some cloud formations often result in some of the most awe-inspiring and spectacular displays nature can produce.
+Noctilucent clouds are one such example, but what are they, and how do they develop?

 Noctilucent clouds are high-level clouds that form after sunset at an altitude of approximately 80 km or 50 miles.
 Also known as night shining clouds, they occur when sunlight below the horizon illuminates and reflects off ice crystals in the mesosphere, resulting in a blue or silver color hue.